Provided by: nvidia-utils-535-server_535.261.03-0ubuntu0.25.04.1_amd64 bug

 -q, --query

 Display GPU or Unit info.
-Displayed info includes all data listed in the (GPU ATTRIBUTES)
+Displayed info includes all data listed in the (GPU ATTRIBUTES) or (UNIT

-support all possible information.
-Any unsupported data is indicated by a "N/A" in the
+information.
+Any unsupported data is indicated by a "N/A" in the output.
+By default information for all

-option to restrict the output to a single GPU or Unit.
+available GPUs or Units is displayed.
+Use the -i option to restrict the output to a single GPU or Unit.

-[plus optionally]
+[plus optional]

 -u, --unit

 Display Unit data instead of GPU data.
-Unit data is only available for NVIDIA S-class
+Unit data is only available for NVIDIA S-class Tesla enclosures.

 -i, --id=ID

 Display data for a single specified GPU or Unit.
-The specified id may be the GPU/Unit's
+The specified id may be the GPU/Unit's 0-based index in

-0-based index in the natural enumeration returned by the driver, the GPU's board serial
+the natural enumeration returned by the driver, the GPU's board serial number, the GPU's UUID, or the

-number, the GPU's UUID, or the GPU's PCI bus ID (as domain:bus:device.function in hex).
+GPU's PCI bus ID (as domain:bus:device.function in hex).
+It is recommended that users desiring

-It is recommended that users desiring consistency use either UUID or PCI bus ID, since
+consistency use either UUID or PCI bus ID, since device enumeration ordering is not guaranteed to be

-serial number might be shared between multiple GPUs on the same board.
+consistent between reboots and board serial number might be shared between multiple GPUs on the same

 -f FILE, --filename=FILE

 Redirect query output to the specified file in place of the default stdout.
-The specified
+The specified file will be

 -x, --xml-format

 Produce XML output in place of the default human-readable format.
-Both GPU and Unit query
+Both GPU and Unit query outputs

-outputs conform to corresponding DTDs.
+conform to corresponding DTDs.
 These are available via the --dtd flag.

 --dtd